-Okay dokay, so i said i've been busy and i mean it!
-I have been none stop doing since new year and it feels amazing!
-There are a ton of things i want to share with you, but i actually got to take some photos of the toy storage situation today before the kids wrecked it all again. :) It doesn't stay tidy for long!
+Okay dokay, so I said I've been busy and I mean it!
+I have been none stop doing since the new year and it feels amazing!
+There are a ton of things I want to share with you, but I actually got to take some photos of the toy storage situation today before the kids wrecked it all again. :) It doesn't stay tidy for long!

 This space is the toy room slash playroom.
-I don't feel like i can call it a true playroom because it's actually quite small.
-There isn't much floor space to really play in, so usually the kids drag out their toys to play in the living room, which is fine by me.
+Usually, the kids drag out their toys to play in the living room, which is fine by me.
 I just think it's wonderful having a room where all their toys can be tidied and hidden away.
-I am certain this room will evolve as they grow up, but for now it has everything they need.
+I am certain this room will evolve as they grow up, but for now, it has everything they need.

 - Cars and track